RainbowAsteroids/CarePackage/README.md

 **Make sure the** `CarePackage.py` **file is in the same directory as** `terminal.py` **!**

-# Credits

-Dylan Hamer - Asked for hashing

-_Wanna be here?
-Make a pull request or send requests to my email!_

-_rainbowasteroids@protonmail.com_

 # Check out the wiki for info on functions and classes!